aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

     """
     # We construct a sequence of main diagonal elements,
     diagonals = [[1.], [-2.], [1.]]
-    # and a sequence of positions of the diagonals entries relative to the main
+    # and a sequence of positions of the diagonal entries relative to the main
     # diagonal.
     offsets = [-1, 0, 1]